cmlibs/zinc/docs/CMGUI_graphical_settings.rst

 * **streamlines**

   Streamlines are a special graphical setting for visualizing *vector* fields - for example, a fluid flow solution.
 They can be used to visualize 3, 6 or 9 component vector fields within a 3 dimensional element.
 In `example ao`_, streamlines are used to show the fibre and sheet directions in the heart.
 Streamlines will align along their length according to the first vector of a vector field, and across their "width" (eg the width of the *ribbon* or *rectangle* streamline types) to the second vector.
 For single vector (3 component) vector fields, the width of the streamlines will align to the curl_ of the vector.

+  Note that streamlines can be quite expensive to compute; changes to streamline settings in the `scene editor`_ can take several seconds to appear in the 3D window, especially for complex scenes.

   Streamlines have the following specific settings: